iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### UTXO Ledger

 The unspent transaction output ([UTXO](https://wiki.iota.org/IOTA-2.0-Research-Specifications/5.1UTXO)) model defines a ledger state where outputs are created by a transaction consuming outputs of previous transactions as inputs.
-IOTA and Shimmer have several output types, the relevant ones for the IOTA DID Method are: Basic Outputs for value transactions, and Alias Outputs.
+IOTA and Shimmer have several output types, the relevant ones for the IOTA DID Method are: Basic Outputs for value transactions, and Alias Outputs for storage of DID documents.

 All outputs must hold a minimum amount of coins to be stored on the ledger.
 For output types that can hold arbitrary data, for instance the Alias Output, the amount of coins held by the output must cover the byte cost of the data stored.
-This helps control the ledger size from growing uncontrollably while guaranteeing the data is stored on the ledger indefinitely, which is important for resolving DID Documents.
+This helps control the ledger size from growing uncontrollably while guaranteeing that the data is not pruned from the nodes, which is important for resolving DID Documents.
 This deposit is fully refundable and can be reclaimed when the output is destroyed.

 Data saved in an output and covered by the storage deposit will be stored in *all* nodes on the network and can be retrieved from any node.
 This provides strong guarantees for any data stored in the ledger.